NeLy-EPFL/sequential-inverse-kinematics/README.md

-# Inverse Kinematics for NeuroMechFly
+# Sequential Inverse Kinematics

-IKPy implementation of inverse kinematics based on the nmf biomechanical model.
+IKPy implementation of Inverse Kinematics using the NMF Biomechanical Model

+## Overview

+`sequential-inverse-kinematics` is a Python package that provides an implementation of Inverse Kinematics (IK) that is based on the open-source Python package (IKPy)[https://github.com/Phylliade/ikpy].
+It aligns the 3D pose of the fly body parts anf computes the joint angles necessary to closely match the desired 3D pose.

+## Features

+* Align 3D poses to the NMF template model.
+* Calculate joint angles and positions to match a desired pose.
+* Visualize the results in 2D and 3D.

 ## Installation